-From Merritt up to Kamloops, across to Salmon Arm, and then down to Vernon, the seven craft breweries on this ale trail reflect the geographic diversity of the region with their own individual approaches.
+From Merritt up to Kamloops, across to Salmon Arm, and then down to Vernon, the eight craft breweries on this ale trail reflect the geographic diversity of the region with their own individual approaches.
 No matter what your favourite activity is, you’ll be able to pair it with delicious craft beer.

 At Canada’s original certified organic, farm-based brewery, Crannòg Ales, winter is definitely a slower season, but check their site for their annual winter Open House and special hours heading into Christmas when you can stock up on beer ahead of the holidays.

 Follow the Trans-Canada Highway east along the shores of sparkling Shuswap Lake to your next stop in Salmon Arm: the Barley Station, a popular roadside brewpub with delicious food and beer that makes it one of the best highway rest stops you’ll ever come across.
 Opportunities for snowshoeing and cross-country skiing abound in this lake country paradise.

 Vernon is a small city that packs a big punch when it comes to things to see and do: its small-town vibe is melded with world-class amenities, giving it a distinct charm that is well reflected in its popular and attractive downtown brewpub, Marten Brewing.
 And don’t forget that SilverStar Mountain Resort is just a half-hour away, and Sovereign Lake Nordic Centre is only 25 minutes from downtown.

 “All roads lead to Merritt.”
 Indeed, this small city in the heart of the beautiful Nicola Valley is easily accessible off the Coquihalla Highway.
 Its resident brewery, the Empty Keg Brew House, provides the incentive to exit the highway, and a wide variety of outdoor activities will encourage you to stay awhile.

 If you are interested in visiting this region when it isn’t snowing check out the Southern Interior Ale Trail.